Offirmo/offirmo-monorepo/stack--current/0-meta/tsconfig.json.md

 > error TS2349: This expression is not callable. (node_modules/micro-memoize/index")' has no call signatures.

-* `useUnknownInCatchVariables` TODO understand
-* `allowImportingTsExtensions` Not yet since it prevents Emit...
-We tweaked a Parcel resolver in the meantime.
 * `allowUmdGlobalAccess` set to false to detect outdated modules

 * `module` https://www.typescriptlang.org/tsconfig#module